ordinaryrat/TuringLanguage/README.md

     As of the latest update you can combine actual pointers and dereferenced ones.
     For instance set {[4]}.
 This would have been impossible previously and was an oversight in designing.

+    Another feature that was temporarily added was multiple dereferences like [[3]] where it gets the value of the value 3 points to for instance.
+Ultimately it was decided this was a bit too much abstraction since the tape head is being told to move multiple places at once.
+Additionally with the cpy command being added this can already be done quite easily (go to pointed value, cpy to known index, set value to the derference of that index).
+The string feature is an exception just because of how annoying it is to type a string out, and it is fully procedural anyways while pointers can go to basically random positions.
+  If there is support to revert this, it is a single comment change in the parser.

 Commands:
 + alloc x -> Increases the free memory bounds by x.
 Essentially moves the \x03 further to the right.
 Note that the original \x03 will still be in the tape.
         Example: alloc 2